|

 $ ./source/avr-libc-<version>/config.guess

-It has been ported to windows (via MinGW or cygwin), Linux and Solaris.
+AVRDUDE has been ported to Windows (via MinGW or Cygwin), Linux and Solaris.
 Other Unix systems should be trivial to port to.

 Installation into the default location usually requires root permissions.
 However, running the program only requires access permissions to the appropriate ppi(4) device.